Intro

 Guarantee

-Your operator live and running its daily workflows by day 14.
+Your fractional ops live and running its daily workflows by day 14.
 If not, month one is free.

 Month to month after that.
 Cancel anytime.